Home » Christmas » DIY Gumball Machine Snow Globe

 snowglobe project Petticoat Junktion

-I needed room at the base of the globe to build up a deep snow bed, so I hot glued a few wood chips to the cardboard base to raise the snowmen and a couple of the trees to varying heights.
+I needed room at the bottom of the globe to build up a deep snow bed, so I hot glued a few wood chips to the cardboard base to raise the snowmen and a couple of the trees to varying heights.

 snowglobe diy project Petticoat Junktion